anderslatif/Kea_IT-Arkitektur_Agil_Udvikling_2024_Spring/00._Course_Material/01._Assignments/02._Agile/read_literature.md

 ## The DevOps Handbook

 The first chapter of the DevOps Handbook is full of insightful truths and multiple readings will uncover them.
+You will get 3 weeks to read this chapter since it is dense and full of information.
+Make sure to have read it before the guest lecture.
 I recommend going back on your own throughout the semester.

 Filename: `Chapter 1.pdf`

 ## The Phoenix Project - Excerpt